 Reavis High School participates in the Advanced Placement Program sponsored by the College Board.
 The purpose of this program is to allow qualified students to earn credit in college level courses while still in high school.
 Each student enrolled in an AP class is expected to sign an AP contract indicating commitment to the program as part of the registration process and take the Advanced Placement examination in May.
-The scores are sent to the student's colleges of choice.
+Students have the option to send their AP scores to colleges of their choice.
 Student scores may result in a college granting credit or advanced standing to the student.
 The full Advanced Placement fee for these courses is charged at the time of registration to defray the cost of the test for the district.
 Reavis High School has a discount policy for students and immediate family members enrolled in more than one AP course.
-Per academic year: 1st class - \$94.00 (full price), 2nd class - \$47.00, 3nd and all subsequent classes - \$30.00.
+Per academic year: 1st class - \$94.00 (full price), 2nd class - \$47.00, 3rd and all subsequent classes - \$30.00.
 This applies to individual students and siblings.
 Families will pay full price for only one AP course per academic year.
 This fee is non-refundable (see page 7 and individual course descriptions).
 See your counselor for more information.